snehafarkya/snehafarkya/README.md

 <h3 align="left">Hackathons:</h3>
 Hackathons are a great way to learn new things, gain experience and make connections.
-I love open source and so I started doing hackathons.
+I love open source and so I started participating hackathons.
 Here are some hackathons I proudly participated in: <br/>

 1.**Hack this fall 3.0**: Won the track prize of "Most creative use of Twilio"
 2. **SheBuilds Hackathon**: Got special mention from organizers